apache/cloudstack-documentation/source/adminguide/clusters.rst

        is allowed and 0.0 means imbalance is allowed.
    * - ``drs.metric``
      - `memory`
-     - The cluster imbalance metric to use when considering the imbalance in cluster.
+     - The allocated resource metric to use for measuring imbalance for a cluster.
 Possible values are memory, cpu.

 .. note::
   Scope of ``drs.plan.expire.interval`` is global and for rest is cluster level.